Sednaya Prison: Mass executions and extrajudicial killings

-Documentation and investigation
+Documentation and investigations

+Caesar report (2014)

 A person reads prison records in search of missing persons, Damascus, Syria.

 Sednaya had come into the public eye when the 2014 Syrian detainee report, also known as the Caesar report, was unveiled.
-It was authored by the legal team consisting of The Right Honourable Sir Desmond De Silva QC, the former Chief Prosecutor of the Special Court for Sierra Leone, Professor Sir Geoffrey Nice QC, the former lead prosecutor of ex-President Slobodan Milošević of Yugoslavia, before the International Criminal Tribune for the former Yugoslavia, and Professor David M. Crane, the first Chief Prosecutor of the Special Court for Sierra Leone, with the help of a forensic team.
-The legal and forensic teams concluded that the photos Caesar took were credible, and that they clearly showed "signs of starvation, brutal beatings, strangulation, and other forms of torture and killing."
-While most of the 55,000 photos encompassing around 11,000 victims from the report are from other detention facilities in Damascus, some of them are also from the Sednaya Prison.
-Prisoners were also often transferred between different facilities: some detainees were transferred to Sednaya from the Mezze Air Force Branch, while others were taken from Sednaya to Tishreen.
+It was authored by a legal team consisting of Desmond de Silva, the former chief prosecutor of the Special Court for Sierra Leone, Geoffrey Nice, the former lead prosecutor of ex-president Slobodan Milošević of Yugoslavia, before the International Criminal Tribunal for the former Yugoslavia, and David M. Crane, the first chief prosecutor of the Special Court for Sierra Leone, with the help of a forensic team.
+The legal and forensic teams concluded that the photos Caesar took were credible and clearly showed "signs of starvation, brutal beatings, strangulation, and other forms of torture and killing."
+While most of the 55,000 photos encompassing around 11,000 victims from the report are from other detention facilities in Damascus, some are from Sednaya Prison.
+Prisoners were also often transferred between different facilities.
+Some detainees were transferred to Sednaya from the Mezze Air Force Branch, while others were taken from Sednaya to Tishreen.

+Amnesty International report (2017)

 In early 2017, the Sednaya Military Prison again came into the public eye when an Amnesty International report was released on February 7 that year.
-The report, the result of the research conducted by Amnesty International which took place between December 2015 and December 2016, raises a plethora of accusations against the Syrian government.
-It alleges that the government has, at its highest instances, authorized the killings of thousands of people in the Sednaya Prison since 2011.
-After interviewing 84 people, out of which 31 were former detainees, Amnesty International concluded that the government implemented systematic torture in Sednaya.
+The report, the result of the research it conducted between December 2015 and December 2016, raised a plethora of accusations against the Syrian government.
+It alleged that the government has, at its highest instances, authorized the killings of thousands of people in the prison since 2011.
+After interviewing 84 people, of which 31 were former detainees, Amnesty International concluded that the government implemented systematic torture in Sednaya.